MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/winui-project-templates-in-visual-studio.md

 ### Blank App, Packaged (WinUI 3 in Desktop)

 This project template creates a desktop .NET 5 (C#) or native Win32 (C++) app with a WinUI-based user interface.
 The generated project includes a basic window that derives from the **Microsoft.UI.Xaml.Window** class in the WinUI library that you can use to start building your UI.
-For more information about using this project template, see [Create a new project that uses the Windows App SDK](create-your-first-winui3-app.md).
+For more information about using this project template, see [Create your first WinUI 3 project](create-your-first-winui3-app.md).

 The features of this project template vary between [versions of the Windows App SDK extension](../../windows-app-sdk/downloads.md).